LampAndMaxAxie/LampAndMaxAxieBot/README.md

 Daily data requested and used by the bot is only cached in-memory and won't be saved over machine reboot or application re-launch.

 If you create a custom icon called exactly `:slp:` (yes, lowercase) then the bot will use that emoji as needed.

+### Transparency / Developer Donations
+The bot comes with a default 2.5% (0.025) developer donation configured.
+You can decrease/increase this with `&setProperty devDonation 0.04`, for 4% as an example.
+A value of 0 disables it, but please consider supporting us as we've put hundreds of payless hours into this project.